Brett Wright, Ph.D.

 Kathy Headley is a professor of reading education and has been a faculty member at Clemson University since 1987.
 She began her career as an elementary classroom teacher and reading specialist in Georgia before completing her doctorate in reading from Auburn University.
-In addition to her position as associate dean, she continues her collaboration with the Center of Excellence in Adolescent Literacy and Learning as the research director, having previously served as co-director of the center.
+In addition to her position as senior associate dean, she continues her collaboration with the Center of Excellence in Adolescent Literacy and Learning as the research director, having previously served as co-director of the center.

 Ron Gimbel comes to Clemson from the Uniformed Services University of the Health Sciences, which prepares uniformed services health professionals, officers and leaders to support the U.S. military health system.
 There, he served as the interim chair of the biomedical informatics department and concurrently as the director of the Department of Defense Patient Safety and Quality Academic Collaborative.
 A U.S. Navy veteran, Gimbel also served in operational assignments and as a health care administrator and as a senior health policy analyst on the clinical operations staff of the U.S. Navy Surgeon General.
 His research interests center on improving health care delivery and patient health through clinical research on physician decision-making, clinical documentation, and enhanced communication.